djolear/djolear.github.io/_pages/about.md

 One line of my work is focused on how socioeconomic status influences health behaviors and health outcomes.
 A second is focused on how affect alters decision-making and whether affect regulation strategies can be used to foster healthier decisions.
 A third is focused on using identity to enhance people’s motivation for engaging in adaptive patterns of decision-making.

 I employ a multimethod approach to testing hypotheses, integrating behavioral methods, computational modelling, as well as longitudinal and machine learning analyses of larger datasets, with an emphasis on reproducible and open science.
+At Stanford, I've also been a member of the [Data Challenge Lab](https://datalab.stanford.edu/challenge-lab) and have a keen interest in integrating data science and machine learning methods into social science research.

 Before coming to Stanford University, I received my Bachelor's Degree from Northwestern University where I double-majored in Psychology and English Literature.
 At Northwestern, I worked in the [Affective & Clinical Neuroscience Laboratory](https://acnlnorthwestern.com/) and the [Creative Cognition Laboratory](https://sites.northwestern.edu/markbeemanlab/).